tonyhieu/csp-tri-3/tpt/week-two.markdown

 - What about Del Norte crowdsourcing?
 Could your final project be better with crowdsourcing?

 Del Norte crowdsourcing could be effective in an environment where many opinions are needed (i.e. a ratings or recommendation website).
-My final project would not be better with crowdsourcing, as only 1-2 people are posting blog posts at any given time and doesn't need outside input.
+My final project would not be better with crowdsourcing, as only 1-2 people are posting blog posts at any given time and doesn 't need outside input.